-The Coast Guard is establishing temporary special local regulations during the “6th Annual Escape from Fort Delaware Triathlon”, an event to be held June 10, 2006 on the waters of the Delaware River at Delaware City, DE.
+The Coast Guard is establishing temporary special local regulations during the “5th Annual Escape from Fort Delaware Triathlon,” an event to be held June 18, 2005 over the waters of Delaware River at Delaware City, DE.
 These special local regulations are necessary to provide for the safety of life on navigable waters during the event.
-This action is intended to temporarily restrict vessel traffic in a portion of the Delaware River during the 6th Annual Escape from Fort Delaware Triathlon.
+This action is intended to temporarily restrict vessel traffic in a portion of the Delaware River during the 5th Annual Escape from Fort Delaware Triathlon.

-Documents indicated in this preamble as being available in the docket are part of docket (CGD05-06-Start Printed Page 26226035) and are available for inspection or copying at Commander (dpi), Fifth Coast Guard District, 431 Crawford Street, Portsmouth, Virginia 23704-5004, between 9 a.m. and 2 p.m., Monday through Friday, except Federal holidays.Start Further Info
+Documents indicated in this preamble as being available in the Start Printed Page 29198docket are part of docket CGD05-05-047 and are available for inspection or copying at Commander (oax), Fifth Coast Guard District, 431 Crawford Street, Portsmouth, Virginia 23704-5004, between 9 a.m. and 2 p.m., Monday through Friday, except Federal holidays.Start Further Info

 FOR FURTHER INFORMATION CONTACT:

-D. M. Sens, Project Manager, Compliance and Inspection Branch, at (757) 398-6204.End Further Info End Preamble Start Supplemental Information
+D. M. Sens, Project Manager, Auxiliary and Recreational Boating Safety Branch, at (757) 398-6204.End Further Info End Preamble Start Supplemental Information

 We did not publish a notice of proposed rulemaking (NPRM) for this regulation.
 Under 5 U.S.C.
-553(b)(B), the Coast Guard finds that good cause exists for not publishing an NPRM.
-Publishing an NPRM would be impracticable and contrary to public interest because immediate action is necessary to protect those using the waterway.
+553(b)(B), the Coast Guard finds that good cause exists for not publishing an NPRM, because publishing an NPRM would be impracticable and contrary to public interest as immediate action is necessary to protect those using the waterway.
 Because of the danger posed to the swimmers competing within a confined area, special local regulations are necessary to provide for the safety of event participants, support craft and other vessels transiting the event area.
-For the safety reasons noted, it is in the public interest to have these regulations in effect during the event.
-However advance notifications will be made to users of the waterway via marine information broadcasts, local notice to mariners, area newspapers and radio stations.

 Background and Purpose

-On June 10, 2006, the Escape from Fort Delaware Triathlon, Inc. will sponsor the “6th Annual Escape from Fort Delaware Triathlon”.
-The swimming segment of the event will consist of approximately 500 swimmers competing across a one mile course along the Delaware River between Pea Patch Island and Delaware City, Delaware.
+On June 18, 2005, the Escape from Fort Delaware Triathlon, Inc. will sponsor the “5th Annual Escape from Fort Delaware Triathlon.”
+The swimming segment of the event will consist of approximately 400 swimmers competing across a one mile course along the Delaware River between Pea Patch Island and Delaware City, Delaware.
 The competition will begin at Pea Patch Island.
 The participants will swim across to the finish line located at the Delaware City Wharf, swimming approximately one mile, across Bulkhead Shoal Channel.
 Approximately 20 support vessels will accompany the swimmers.
 Due to the need for vessel control during the swimming event, the Coast Guard will temporarily restrict vessel traffic in the event area to provide for the safety of participants, support craft and other transiting vessels.

 Discussion of Rule

-The Coast Guard is establishing temporary special local regulations on specified waters of the Delaware River between Fort Delaware on Pea Patch Island and the Delaware City Wharf at Delaware City, Delaware.
-The temporary special local regulations will be in effect from 5:30 a.m. to 10:30 a.m. on June 10, 2006.
+The Coast Guard is establishing temporary special local regulations on specified waters of the Delaware River between Fort Delaware on Pea Patch Island to the Delaware City Wharf at Delaware City, Delaware.
+The temporary special local regulations will be in effect from 8:30 a.m. to 11:30 a.m. on June 18, 2005.
 The effect will be to restrict general navigation in the regulated area during the event.
 Except for persons or vessels authorized by the Coast Guard Patrol Commander, no person or vessel may enter or remain in the regulated area.
 Vessel traffic may be allowed to transit the regulated area at slow speed as the swim progresses, when the Coast Guard Patrol Commander determines it is safe to do so.
 The Patrol Commander will notify the public of specific enforcement times by Marine Radio Safety Broadcast.
 These regulations are needed to control vessel traffic during the event to enhance the safety of participants, spectators and transiting vessels.

-Although this regulation restricts vessel traffic from transiting a portion of the Delaware River during the event, the effect of this regulation will not be significant due to the limited duration that the regulated area will be in effect and the extensive advance notifications that will be made to the maritime community via marine information broadcasts, area newspapers and radio stations so mariners can adjust their plans accordingly.
+Although this regulation restricts vessel traffic from transiting a portion of the Delaware River during the event, the effect of this regulation will not be significant due to the limited duration that the regulated area will be in effect and the extensive advance notifications that will be made to the maritime community via marine information broadcasts and area newspapers so mariners can adjust their plans accordingly.